dasch-swiss/dsp-das/docs/user-guide/data.md

 - selection of a resource class belonging to the selected data model (optional)
 - specification of properties, comparison operators, and values (optional).

-Although the selection of a resource or a property or both are optional, either a resource class has to be selected or at least one property has to be specified, otherwise the query is not considered valid and cannot be submitted.
+Although the selection of a resource or a property or both are optional, either a resource class has to be selected or at least one property has to be specified, otherwise, the query is not considered valid and cannot be submitted.

 ![Search 2: Advanced search offers many filter combinations and is a powerful search tool.](../assets/images/search-advanced.png)*<https://admin.dasch.swiss> - Search 2: Advanced search offers many filter combinations and is a powerful search tool.*